The first steppingstone in selecting the correct light fixture is the accurate designation of the location.

 • Class III, Division 2: This class is applicable to areas where easily flammable fibers or materials producing combustible residue or shavings may exist in the atmosphere under abnormal operating conditions

-These classes are crucial in determining the right type of light for your application.
+These classes are crucial in determining the correct type of light for your application.
 Ensuring compliance with safety regulations and maintaining a safe working environment.

 Explosion Proof Light Features

-While safety remains at the top of the list for key performance criteria for explosion proof lights in hazardous location use, input voltage and lumen output are next on the list.
-Advancements in auto ranging power supply design allow operation in 120-277 VAC or 347-480 VAC environments.
+Safety always remains at the top of the list for critical performance criteria.
+For explosion proof lights, input voltage and lumen output are next on the list.
+Auto-ranging power supply design advancements allow operation in 120-277 VAC or 347-480 VAC environments.

 Programming options offer solutions for finetuning power consumption and the subsequent lumen output.
-Next on the list is the beam profile, as selecting the correct optics improves lighting quality and presents the potential to reduce light fixture count while delivering target light levels.
-Nemalux offers complimentary lighting layout and calculation service to support successful deployment.
+The beam profile selects the correct optics, which improves lighting quality.
+This choice reduces light fixture count while delivering target light levels.
+Nemalux offers a complimentary lighting layout and calculation service to support successful deployment.

-As the last step on this quick guide, we suggest considering mounting hardware flexibility to address specific requirements on site.
-Systems such as the Nemalux MR, XR and AR offer over seven adapters to maximize deployment opportunities.
-This simplifies project execution while keeping luminaire types on a given project to a minimum.
+As the last step, consider mounting hardware flexibility to address specific requirements on site.
+The Nemalux MR, XR, and AR offer adapters to maximize deployment opportunities.
+These mounts simplify project execution while minimizing luminaire types on a project.

 Class Rated LEDs